IEEE 802.1aq: Implementation notes

-The above pseudo code computes many more SPF's than strictly necessary in most cases and better algorithms are known to decide if a node is on a shortest path between two other nodes.
+The above pseudocode computes many more SPF's than strictly necessary in most cases and better algorithms are known to decide if a node is on a shortest path between two other nodes.
 A reference to a paper presented at the IEEE which gives a much faster algorithm that drastically reduces the number of outer iterations required is given below.

 In general though even the exhaustive algorithm above is more than able to handle several hundred node networks in a few tens of milliseconds on the 1 GHz or greater common CPUs when carefully crafted.

-For ISIDs that have chosen head end replication the computation is trivial and involves simply finding the other attachment points that receive that ISID and creating a serial unicast table to replicate to them one by one.
+For ISIDs that have chosen head-end replication the computation is trivial and involves simply finding the other attachment points that receive that ISID and creating a serial unicast table to replicate to them one by one.

 Tie-breaking

 802.1aq must produce deterministic symmetric downstream congruent shortest paths.
 This means that not only must a given node compute the same path forward and reverse but all the other nodes downstream (and upstream) on that path must also produce the same result.
 This downstream congruence is a consequence of the hop by hop forwarding nature of Ethernet since only the destination address and VID are used to decide the next hop.
 It is important to keep this in mind when trying to design other ECMT algorithms for 802.1aq as this is an easy trap to fall into.

 It begins by taking the unidirectional link metrics that are advertised by ISIS for 802.1aq and ensuring that they are symmetric.
 This is done by simply taking the MIN of the two values at both ends prior to doing any computations.
 This alone does not guarantee symmetry however.

 The 802.1aq standard describes a mechanism called a PATHID which is a network-wide unique identifier for a path.
 This is a useful logical way to understand how to deterministically break ties but is not how one would implement such a tie-breaker in practice.

 The PATHID is defined as just the sequence of SYSIDs that make up the path (not including the end points).. sorted.
 Every path in the network therefore has a unique PATHID independent of where in the network the path is discovered.

-802.1aq simply always picks the lowest PATHID path when a choice presents itself in the shortest path computations.
+802.1aq always picks the lowest PATHID path when a choice presents itself in the shortest path computations.
 This ensures that every node will make the same decision.

 For example, in Figure 7 above, there are four equal-cost paths between node 7 and node 5 as shown by the colors blue, green, pink and brown.
 The PATHID for these paths are as follows: